Joshua Plotnik, Ph.D.

 Sarah Jacobson, Ph.D.

-Sarah is a postdoctoral fellow in the CCC lab, having completed her PhD in the lab (in 2023) as a student in the Cognitive and Comparative Psychology Program at the Graduate Center at CUNY.
+Sarah completed her PhD in the lab (in 2023) as a student in the Cognitive and Comparative Psychology Program at the Graduate Center at CUNY, remained for a year as a postdoctoral fellow, and now is a full-time lecturer in psychology at St. Xavier University in Chicago.
+She remains an affiliated scientist, and a valued colleague and advisor in the CCC lab.

 She received her B.A. in Neuroscience from Colorado College in 2013.
 Her Ph.D. project was focused on Asian elephant crop-raiding behavior, and how individual variation in elephant behavior and cognition can help predict human-elephant conflict.
 She is continuing to lead several elephant cognition and conservation projects in the lab.